10 Istanbul Neighborhoods

 Ortakoy means village in the middle in Turkish.
 True to its name, this cosy neighbourhood in the middle of the Bosphorus has a magnificent view of the sea.
 When you look at photos of Ortakoy, you can see hundreds of pictures of the Bosphorus Bridge and the iconic Ortakoy Mosque.

-Among the best walking tours to do in Istanbul is to take a walk to Bebek after lunch in Ortakoy.
+Among the best guided tours of Istanbul is a walk to Bebek after lunch in Ortakoy.
 The walking route between Ortakoy and Bebek will allow you to see the most beautiful views of the Bosphorus.

 Book a guided tour of Istanbul